The Heart of New England

 Let The Water Fall!

-a romantic moment with a loved one.
-And no where in New England are
+romantic moment with a loved one.
+And nowhere in New England are waterfalls

 Sabbaday Falls: There are three drops in the falls, pretty pools and a pothole

-spot for picnics.
+for picnics.
 Directions: Take the Kancamagus Hwy from Conway.
-The
+The Sabbaday

-Sabbaday Falls Picnic Area is about 3.5 miles west of where Bear Notch Road
+Falls Picnic Area is about 3.5 miles west of where Bear Notch Road joins the

-of white water here.
-Make sure to stop and read the signs that describe the
+white water here.
+Make sure to stop and read the signs that describe the geology

-geology and history of the area.
-Directions: The turn-off to the falls is 0.7 miles
+and history of the area.
+Directions: The turn-off to the falls is 0.7 miles south of

-south of Pinkham Notch on Route 16.
-This is also the parking area for the Glen
+Pinkham Notch on Route 16.
+This is also the parking area for the Glen Boulder

-Boulder and Wildcat Ridge Trails.
-A tunnel takes you to the other side of the
+and Wildcat Ridge Trails.
+A tunnel takes you to the other side of the highway

-highway where you turn right to reach the falls.
-It’s a relatively easy 0.2 mile
+where you turn right to reach the falls.
+It’s a relatively easy 0.2 mile walk to the

-of water, followed by a 20’ plunge, ending with the river making a 90 degree
+water, followed by a 20’ plunge, ending with the river making a 90 degree turn at

-turn at the bottom.
-Directions: Park at the AMC Pinkham Notch Camp and
+the bottom.
+Directions: Park at the AMC Pinkham Notch Camp and take the path

 Thompson Falls: This is actually a series of falls along Thompson Brook at

-worth the trip!
+the trip!
 Directions: Take Route 16 to Wildcat Ski Area.
-To reach the
+To reach the falls, take the

-falls in New Hampshire.
-A bonus here is Bemis Brook Falls, Fawn Pool and
+New Hampshire.
+A bonus here is Bemis Brook Falls, Fawn Pool and Coliseum

-Coliseum Falls can all be visited at the same time.
-Directions: Take Route 302
+Falls can all be visited at the same time.
+Directions: Take Route 302 toward

-toward Bretton Woods and look for Crawford Notch State Park entrance.
-Turn
+Bretton Woods and look for Crawford Notch State Park entrance.
+Turn onto a

-onto a paved road just beyond the park and park on the short side road below
+paved road just beyond the park and park on the short side road below the

-the railroad tracks.
-The trail starts to the left of the private road above the RR
+railroad tracks.
+The trail starts to the left of the private road above the RR tracks

-tracks and it’s about 1.3 miles to the falls (2 miles if you take the trail to Bemis
+and it’s about 1.3 miles to the falls (2 miles if you take the trail to Bemis Brook

 Flume Cascade & Silver Cascade: These falls are easily viewable from the car,